 Here are a few common reasons for an anxious dog.

-You are unknowingly rewarding him every time he is scared.
 If you see that your dog is scared, you begin to hold him and give him plenty of love to make him feel safe.
 But in reality, the dog is loving the attention he’s getting in this moment, and he will begin to know when he acts scared, he gets his owner’s loving attention.
-Dogs are reward driven, and they learn to follow patterns of cause and effect.
+Dogs are reward-driven, and they learn to follow patterns of cause and effect.

 Here are some ways to help your dog cope with anxiety.

-Remain calm and assertive.
 Your dog looks up to you!
 Remain calm during times when you know your dog might get anxious.
 For example, while walking in the park, another dog comes to greet yours.
-Instead of being nervous about your dog’s interaction, remain calm and give your dog commands.
+Instead of being nervous about your dog’s interaction, remain calm, and give your dog commands.
 If you are nervous, your dog might get nervous too.

-Reward good behavior.
 When socializing your dog to new situations, give treats for non-anxious behaviors.
-If you see your dog tense up in fear, remain calm and withhold the treats until he is calm again.
+If you see your dog tense up in fear, remain calm, and withhold the treats until he is calm again.

-Maintain a calm environment.
 Play soothing music and have a comfortable place for your dog to be.
 Keep a routine for your anxious dog.
 Routines show your dog what he can expect.
-Every morning he can expect going outside and playing.
+Every morning he can expect to go outside and play.
 At night, he expects getting fed or walked at the same time.
 Knowing what to expect every day can ease a dog’s anxiety.
 Exercise is a way for your dog to release pent-up energy daily.
 A sense of security in a calm environment is great for canine anxiety.
 Give your good boy lots of love and affection when he is calm and peaceful.